 We support people for as long as they need us.

-Our supportive housing programs provide long-term homes with on-site, around-the-clock support for men, women and seniors.
+Our supportive housing programs provide long-term homes with on-site, around-the-clock support for people of all genders, including seniors.
 We help people deal with physical and mental health issues, trauma and addictions, connect with community and resources, and build independence.

 All of the people who live in our facilities have been at risk of, or have experienced, homelessness.
 Supportive housing enables them to move from one level of support to another based on their current needs and lifestyles.

-This 55-room facility, located across two buildings, houses our Managed Alcohol Program and an aging-at-home program, and provides units to the Canadian Mental Health Association.
+This 55-room residence, located across two buildings, houses a Managed Alcohol Program and an aging-at-home program, and provides units to the Canadian Mental Health Association.

-This 93-bed facility in Kanata provides housing for seniors and people who live with complex mental health challenges.
+This 92-bed residence in Kanata provides housing for seniors and people who live with complex mental health challenges.

 ST. ANDREW’S RESIDENCE

-This 35-unit, urban apartment-style facility is designed for individuals who suffer from concurrent mental health challenges and addictions.
+This 35-unit, urban apartment-style residence is designed for individuals who have concurrent mental health challenges and addictions.